How many times have you heard this content marketing strategy adage?

 All of your content pieces and blog posts won’t receive the same kind of attention from your audience.
 You might end up getting the most traffic on a blog post that you least expected.

-Your most popular blog posts have the greatest chance of getting pushed further and resonating with more members from your audience.
+Your most popular blog posts have the greatest chance of getting pushed further and resonating with more members of your audience.

 Login to your Google Analytics (GA) account and navigate to Behavior >> Site Content >> All Pages.

 Bryan Harris, from Videofruit, extracted his most popular blog posts along with the number of conversions they drove.
-And, he launched his first product that ended up making him $10,000 in 24 hours.
-This was a result for his marketing strategy.
+He then launched his first product that ended up making him $10,000 in 24 hours.
+This was a result of his marketing strategy.

-Also, find your most popular content pieces in the previous month.
+Also, find your most popular content pieces from the previous month.
 You can change the time frame from the top right corner, inside GA.

 You can also use Buzzsumo to find out which evergreen content got the most shares on social media.
 You’ll even get the count of shares on individual social platforms – which will help in determining the type of content that resonates with different social media audiences.